 In a subject area, you can specify a hardcoded filter, or you can customize a callback method to specify the filter at runtime (to base it on a value such as $roles, for example).

 In the User Portal, when you create dashboards, you can include filter controls in them (this applies only to simple, member-based filters).
 Then the user can select the member or members to include or exclude.

 Filters are always cumulative.

 When you compile a cube, the system generates a fact table and related tables.
-When you build a cube, the system populates these tables and generates their indices.
+When you build a cube, the system populates these tables and generates their indexes.
 At runtime, the system uses these tables.
 This section describes this process.
 It includes the following topics:

 The system does not generate tables for subject areas.
 A subject area uses the tables that have been generated for the cube on which the subject area is based.